junqingchang/bad-manners-helper-telegram-bot/README.md

 * Payment Manager to check who paid

 ## Using the bot
-Go to the link (https://t.me/badmannershelperbot)
+The bot has been decomissioned, but feel free to use the code

 Use `\start` to start the bot and see a list of commands